lamarrr/lamarrr.github.io/_posts/cpp-object-lifecycle/2024-01-15-cpp-object-lifecycle.md

 These are typically termed as 'unsafe' operations as they do require an understanding of the Object lifetime invariants or lifecycle.

-**NOTE**: We will not be discussing about exceptions nor the corner cases, unnecessary complexities, code path explosions, and limitations they introduce.
+**NOTE**: We will not discuss exceptions nor the corner cases, unnecessary complexities, code path explosions, and limitations they introduce.

 The lifecycle of a C++ Object is illustrated as: